AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 ## Blueprint Examples
 All main examples are located in the plugin content folder.
 You can find other examples in the demo.

+Look at how the examples are made to create the path you need, or use a ready-made example.
+To work in the editor, the logic runs in the Construction Script, which is called every time the actor changes or moves (for example, when you edit a spline).
+To work during the game, the logic works in Tick in the Event Graph.
+To work with the sequencer, all logic also works in Tick.

 Blueprints whose name starts with "BPc_" are child classes of other blueprints, there are no logic changes, only changes to the class settings (different line thickness, different materials used, etc.).

 To find the parent blueprint, open it and click in the upper right corner: